 \subsection{Future perspectives}

-Given the rapid advances in the resilience of complex networks, we have discussed the results from both theoretical and empirical studies that will likely stay with us for many years to come.
-As for any emerging field, there is a large body of relevant questions and upcoming developments that may further increase the relevance of the discussed frameworks.
-Next, we highlight several research topics being addressed to achieve a comprehensive understanding of the resilience of networked systems.
+Given the rapid advances in the resilience of complex networks, we have discussed the results of both theoretical and empirical studies that will likely remain with us for many years to come.
+In any emerging field, there is a large body of relevant questions and upcoming developments that may further increase the relevance of the discussed frameworks.
+Below, we highlight several research topics that are currently being addressed to achieve a comprehensive understanding of networked system resilience.